From Sega Retro

 With a number of other former United Game Artists personnel following him, Mizuguchi decided to move forward by pursuing a largely independent career in the industry, allowing him a greater degree of freedom.
 Alongside these former colleagues, he co-founded Q Entertainment in 2004, running the company, developing numerous other music games, and experimenting with other offshoot projects.
 After previous hints of a collaboration with Sega and spiritual successors to the title, Mizuguchi has returned to his final large-scale product for the company by remaking Rez, first through Q Entertainment in 2008, again in 2016 under new self-founded start-up Enhance Inc, and once more the following year for PC, each in a higher definition than before.
 Its most recent incarnation has added virtual reality functionality; alongside his work on Tetris Effect, these have enabled Mizuguchi to finally achieve his initial VR aims formed at Sega.

 Tetsuya Mizuguchi is widely regarded as one of the most talented visionaries in video games.
-Mizuguchi's works, particularly the examples made at Sega, are often cited as a significant influence on numerous developers in the gaming industry.
+Mizuguchi's works, particularly the examples made at Sega, are often cited as a significant influence on numerous developers in the gaming industry, and additionally helped numerous close collaborators including Kenji Sasaki and Mie Kumagai to gain further prominence in their company.
 Former Codemasters producers have claimed that Sega Rally Championship was a key inspiration in the creation of the first Colin McRae Rally game; similarly, Alex Rigopulos, co-founder of Harmonix Music Systems, has credited his contributions to the music game genre as one of the driving forces behind Harmonix's output.
 Of these, Rez in particular has endured as a highly respected work among critics in spite of initial low sales; since release, it has received numerous accolades, and continues to inspire developers and designers alike.
-In the wake of this success Mizuguchi has revisited the title for spiritual successors (Child of Eden) and remasters (Rez Infinite).
-He has been invited to reflect on his career at Sega for conferences and documentaries by the likes of Academy of Interactive Arts & Sciences and CNA.
+In the wake of this success, Mizuguchi has revisited the title for spiritual successors (Child of Eden) and remasters (Rez Infinite).
+He has been invited to reflect on his career at Sega for conferences and documentaries by the likes of Academy of Interactive Arts & Sciences, and CNA.

 |“||Games are a very unique medium.
 They exist beyond language, beyond culture, and people are fascinated by games.
 I don't know how long I will live, but I want to learn more about games — and there is more to learn about creating better games.||„|